manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 ## Using SphinxSE

-To search via SphinxSE, you would need to create special ENGINE=SPHINX "search table", and then `SELECT` from it with full text query put into `WHERE` clause for query column.
+To search using SphinxSE, you'll need to create a special ENGINE=SPHINX "search table" and then use a `SELECT` statement with the full-text query placed in the `WHERE` clause for the query column.

-Let's begin with an example create statement and search query:
+Here's an example create statement and search query:

 ```sql
 CREATE TABLE t1